Retinal and Intravitreal Injections

 The injection itself is a short procedure.
-It can be performed in the operating room.
-It is done with topical anesthesia (drops) and generally does not produce great discomfort, as it is done with a very fine needle.
+It can be performed in the operating room or on an outpatient basis, but always under minimum aseptic conditions.
+It is performed with topical anesthesia (drops) and generally does not cause great discomfort, since it is performed with a very fine needle.

 The effectiveness of these injections is very high.
-In 95% of the cases the disease is stopped, 40% of the treated patients improve their visual acuity.
+In 95% of the cases the disease is halted, while 40% of the treated patients improve their visual acuity.
 Generally, several injections are required to achieve the desired effect.

 The greatest risk is infection of the eye.
 In any case, if performed correctly, the risk is minimal (much lower than after cataract surgery, for example).